RocketCommunicationsInc/astro-www/src/pages/patterns/data-visualization/index.md

 ![Don’t: Use more than 8 categories.
 Beyond that, mapping colors to categories will become burdensome and reduce their usefulness.](/img/patterns/data-viz-dont-2.png "Don’t: Use more than 8 categories.
 Beyond that, mapping colors to categories will become burdensome and reduce their usefulness.")

 :::

+## Color Ordering

+Astro Data Visualizations have their own color palette subset.
+Current Data Visualization colors follow a categorical or qualitative order where the hues differ but the intensity and saturation are similar.

+The Data Visualization colors use design tokens ordered from 1-8.
+The color order is not required to start at 1, but could instead start in the middle of the order.
+However, from that point, the ordering should increase numerically.
+For example, if the color order started at 5, it would follow with 6, 7, 8, 1, 2, 3, 4.
+This color order has its own token set and can be found in the system tokens as [color data visualizations](/design-tokens/system/#data-viz).

+Because the color contrast of neighboring colors does not meet WCAG contrast requirements, we recommend adding a divider between each section.

 ## Implementation